Florida’s Retirees Are Fleeing: Here’s Where They’re Going Instead

 But expensive housing isn’t the only thing repelling retirees from the state.
 Inflation and stock market dips have also negatively impacted their financial situation.

 In response, seniors are seeking more affordable places to call home.
-For example, many are moving to Baldwin County, Alabama, the fastest-growing county in the state.
-The area boasts beaches, warm weather and low property taxes, so it only makes sense that it’s considered a substitute for The Sunshine State.
+For example, many are moving to Limestone County, Alabama, the fastest-growing county in the state.
+The area boasts lakefront property, warm weather and low property taxes, so it only makes sense that it’s considered a substitute for The Sunshine State.

 What Should You Do?